sarans21/blog/_contents/articles/how_foreman_works.md

 * `shutdown` currently does nothing.
 * `exit` exits with exit status, possibly set to those of its children.
 The end.

-## Signal handling and the Self-Pipe Tricks
+## Signal handling and the Self-Pipe Trick

 Handling signals is a pain (both in UNIX and Windows).
 Any signal can be trapped and handled with our own custom logic, but while that signal is being handled, a new signal can be sent and the signal handling will be interrupted, possibly again and again.